 Hello!
-I'm Jamie Ward.
+I'm Jamie Ward (also known as Jam).
 I'm a self-taught, freelance web designer and developer based in the Mablethorpe area of Lincolnshire, England.
 I have been creating things online since the early days of Myspace, in the form of profile layouts.
 As Myspace faded out, I chose to continue to learn and create things and went into creating websites for others.

 In my spare time, I enjoy taking a step back from the online world, and I attend several festivals across the UK each year.
 I can often be found at these festivals juggling and keeping warm around the campfires.
 I have a deep interest in religion and sacred texts and spend most of my free time reading and studying.

 I like to be active within my local community, I'm on several committees that help to provide funding for local projects or to run events within the local area.

 As online trends are ever-changing, I work hard to ensure my skills are kept up-to-date.
 Please see below for my current skills.

 HTML5 & CSS3 is a given, for anyone working with websites.
 I use TailwindCSS for most of my front-end designs.
 This allows me to create designs quicker and allows for a more uniformed design across your entire site.